Academic Policies

 Placement into a lower-level course means that the student must continue his or her studies of that language (or begin a new language) until completion of the intermediate two level of that language.
 In some cases, adjustments in placement may be made during the first weeks of class.
 Students who place at a level below that which they have completed at another college will lose transfer credit if they repeat foreign language course work at the College of Arts and Science.

-A foreign language examination is required of all entering students with the following exceptions: students who will begin a language they have not previously studied; students whose entire secondary schooling was in a language other than English; and those who complete the sequence of required Expository Writing courses for international students.
-Students in these categories should contact the College Advising Center to verify that they have satisfied the foreign language requirement.
+A foreign language examination is not required of entering students who will begin a language they have not previously studied.
+Note: students who complete the EXPOS-UA 4 International Writing Workshop I/EXPOS-UA 9 International Writing Workshop II sequence are exempt from the foreign language requirement, as well as students whose entire secondary schooling was in a language other than English, and students in the dual-degree engineering program.
+Students can also fulfill the foreign language requirement by presenting outstanding scores on an Advanced Placement test (or equivalent international examination) in certain foreign languages.
+For Advanced Placement and international examination equivalencies, consult the charts in the admissions section in this Bulletin.
+Students should contact the College Advising Center to verify that they have satisfied the foreign language requirement.

-Information on foreign language placement and exemption testing can be obtained from the Office of Academic Affairs, http://cas.nyu.edu/academic-programs/academic-support-services/placementexams.html or by email: cas.placementexams@nyu.edu.
+Information on foreign language placement and exemption testing can be obtained from the Office of Academic Affairs; CAS Placement Examinations, or by email: cas.placementexams@nyu.edu.

 Placement Examinations in Calculus and Mathematics for Economics